CMD DENTIST CENTER FOR PATIENTS IN MUNICH

 CMD CENTER FOR REMITTERS

-In the CMD Center Munich-City Dr. Max Muggenthaler as a specialist examines and treats mainly patients who are referred by other doctors, dentists and therapists.
-Due to the main focus of his work, colleagues have been referring patients with functional disorders (CMD) for years, either for assessment, diagnostics or therapy.
+As a specialist, Dr. Ihor Prokhorenko examines and treats patients referred by other doctors, dentists and therapists at the CMD Centre Munich-City.
+Due to the focus of his work, colleagues have been referring patients with functional disorders (CMD) for years, whether for assessment, diagnostics or therapy.

 Our range of services